nettymaza/plant-shop-react-client/README.md

 ## Contributing

-The app is available as open source under the terms of the <a href="https://opensource.org/licenses/MIT">MIT License</a>

 Bug reports and pull requests are welcome on GitHub at https://github.com/nettymaza/plant-shop-react-client.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the <a href="https://www.contributor-covenant.org/">Contributor Covenant</a> code of conduct.